-An object ball is considered to be illegally pocketed when:
+An object ball is illegally pocketed when:

 - 1. that object ball is pocketed on the same shot a foul is committed, or - 2. the called ball did not go in the designated pocket, or - 3. a safety is called prior to the shot.